Terminator: The Sarah Connor Chronicles: Music

 The series mainly features McCreary's original score.
 Songs and instrumental music from other sources are used sparingly.
-Alter Bridge's single "Rise Today" was used for the promotion of the first season and Robyn's "Crash and Burn Girl" in the second season.
-Three songs were used in the series: "The Man Comes Around" by Johnny Cash was used in the first-season finale and a cover of "Samson and Delilah" by Shirley Manson was used in the second-season premiere.
+"The Man Comes Around" by Johnny Cash was used in the first-season finale, and a cover of "Samson and Delilah" by Shirley Manson was used in the second-season premiere.
 Both songs were background music for action sequences in their respective episodes.
-The second-season episode "The Mousetrap" features "Safe Within Your Arms" by Greg Garing.
-"Nocturne in C-sharp minor" by Frédéric Chopin was used in the first-season episode "The Demon Hand".
-The episode "Mr. Ferguson Is Ill Today" features the song "La Llorona", originally written and recorded by Chavela Varga but Bear McCreary made his own version of it.
-The episode "Adam Raised a Cain" features a moody cover of "Donald, Where's Your Trousers" originally written and recorded by Andy Stewart, performed by Garret Dillahunt and Mackenzie Brooke Smith at the closing.
+For the episode "Mr. Ferguson Is Ill Today", McCreary created a version of the song "La Llorona".
+The episode "Today Is the Day, Part 2" features "New Messiah", a song by Dead Heart Bloom.
+Another episode, "Adam Raised a Cain", features a moody cover of "Donald Where's Your Troosers? performed by Garret Dillahunt and Mackenzie Brooke Smith at the closing.
+The song was originally written and recorded by Andy Stewart.
 The record label La-La Land Records released the original television soundtrack for Terminator: The Sarah Connor Chronicles on December 23, 2008.